Youth & Farm Stand Coordinator

 - Physical Requirements: The position requires working outdoors in all weather conditions, standing and walking for extended periods, and carrying heavy and bulky items

 - Intermediate computer skills including Microsoft Office and web-based applications.

 Schedule and How to Apply

-The pay rate for this position starts at $18/hour.
-The Coordinator is expected to start the week of June 18th at the latest.
+The pay rate for this position starts at $20/hour.
+The Coordinator is expected to start in June.

 Please send a pdf of your cover letter and resume to email@example.com with the subject line “Youth & Farm Stand Coordinator Application: YOUR LAST NAME”.
 EEO/AA